What's Coming to Netflix in July 2022

 - Farzar (2022) N – A new adult-animated series from the creators of Brickleberry and Paradise PD.

-- Jaadugar (2022) N – Indian romantic-comedy movie directed by Sameer Saxena.
+- Love Goals (Jaadugar) (2022) N – Indian romantic-comedy movie directed by Sameer Saxena.

 - Persuasion (2022) N – Carrie Cracknell directs this new period drama movie based on the Jane Austen novel and stars Dakota Johnson in the lead role.